5 Tips For Travelling With A Mobility Scooter

 08 May 2018

-1. You have the right to take your scooter with you
+1. You have the right to take your Mobility Scooter with you

 Your airline, ferry company, train operator, hotel or resort needs to make reasonable accommodations for you.
 For example, the Civil Aviation Authority says that you can travel with ‘reasonable’ amounts of medicines and medical equipment, as well as two pieces of mobility equipment free of charge.